-DRAFT 2024 Session Schedule
+2024 Session Schedule

-Michael Zupko is the executive director of the Wildland Fire Leadership Council (WFLC), an intergovernmental committee of federal, state, tribal and local officials convened by the Secretaries of the Interior, Agriculture, Defense and Homeland Security dedicated to consistent implementation of wildland fire policies, goals and management activities.
+Michael Zupko is the Executive Director of the Wildland Fire Leadership Council (WFLC), an intergovernmental committee of federal, state, tribal and local officials convened by the Secretaries of the Interior, Agriculture, Defense and Homeland Security dedicated to consistent implementation of wildland fire policies, goals and management activities.
 Prior to this position, he advised the Southern Governors’ Association on natural resource issues and served as executive director for the Southern Group of State Foresters.
 Mike resides with his family in Monroe, Ga., where he operates his natural resource and sportsmen’s consulting firm, Zup Co., Inc.

 Matthew McCombs, is State Forester, Colorado State Forest Service.
 Matt has led the Colorado State Forest Service since January of 2022.
 Prior to joining the CSFS, McCombs served as the U.S. Forest Service District Ranger for the 1.3-million-acre Gunnison Ranger District, part of the Grand Mesa, Uncompahgre and Gunnison National Forests.
 McCombs is a veteran whose career has spanned natural resources and other government experience.
 He has worked as the USFS District Ranger for the Appalachian Ranger District, an aide to Sens.
 Ken Salazar and Jon Tester, and a member of the Colorado Army National Guard and Montana Air National Guard, where he achieved the rank of captain before leaving the service in 2012.